-Eligible students submitted their three-page pre-proposals on November 18th, 2021.
-Approximately 200 applications were received from students across the University of California campuses and based on judges' scores and feedback, 16 teams were selected to advance to the final round of the competition.
+Eligible students submitted their three-page pre-proposals on December 7th, 2022.
+Approximately 200 applications were received from UC Berkeley students and based on judges' scores and feedback, 20 teams were selected to advance to the final round of the competition.
 All pre-proposal teams received detailed feedback from the judges, regardless of whether or not they were selected as finalists.
-All pre-proposal applicants were notified in January 2022 regarding their status for the final round.
+All pre-proposal applicants were notified in February 2022 regarding their status for the final round.